 Nissan has introduced a new van with a pure electric powertrain option – the Townstar.
-The Nissan Townstar electric van will replace the e-NV200 when it goes on sale.
+The Nissan Townstar electric van will replace the e-NV200 when it goes on sale next year.

 The electric Nissan Townstar has a simple styling without EV-typical blue accents and a largely closed front-end.
-It’s a normal-looking electric van with a more aggressive design.
-It features new rectangular headlamps, a large V-shaped (faux) upper grille, a taller and wider lower grille, vertical side air inlets, and a muscular bumper with C-shaped outer ends.
+It’s a normal-looking electric van featuring new rectangular headlamps, a large V-shaped (faux) upper grille, a taller and wider lower grille, vertical side air inlets, and a muscular bumper with C-shaped outer ends.

 The interior of the pure electric Townstar hasn’t been revealed, but it should be similar to the ICE version.
 Nissan has come up with an upscale design to match the more refined exterior.
 The new van has an elegantly designed dashboard with V-shaped HVAC vents and a floating touchscreen that looks sleek and modern.
 The HVAC controls and steering wheel also carry a new and improved design.